Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

 ## SELECT Statement

-Retrieve rows selected from one or more tables.
+Select statement is used for retrieve rows selected from one or more tables.

+In START-DB, you can also use SELECT statement without FROM to generate a result set projecting the columns and values that you've specified.

 **Syntax**

 ```
 SELECT
-  select_expr [, select_expr] ...
+  project_item [, project_item] ...
   [FROM table_reference]
-  [WHERE booleanExpression]
+  [WHERE boolean_expression]
   [GROUP BY col_name [ASC|DESC]]
-  [ORDER BY col_name [ASC|DESC], ...]
   [LIMIT {[offset,] row_count}]

+project_item {
+  expression [[AS] columnAlias] |
+  tableAlias
+}
 ```

 **Parameters**

-- select_expr
+- project_item

-  - Each select_expr indicates a column that you want to retrieve.
+  - Each project_item indicates a column that you want to retrieve.
+  - A project_item can come from a column or produced from an expression.
-  - There must be at least one select_expr.
+  - There must be at least one project_item.

 - table_reference

   - It can be a table_identifer or a joined table.
 See [JOIN CLAUSE](#join-clause)

-- WHERE booleanExpression
+- WHERE boolean_expression

   - If given, indicate the condition or conditions that rows must satisfy to be selected.
 See [WHERE CLAUSE](#where-clause)